Neauto/Blog-app/README.md

 In the project directory, you can run:

-!Dont forget to run json server before running project so data can be fetched.
+!Dont forget to run json server before running project.

 ### `npx json-server --watch data/db.json --port 8080`